Age Regression

 is the only law that works and its bonds will never be broken.
 Soul

-groups are created by love, and the shape of a physical body is only a
+families are created by love, and the shape of a physical body is only a

 temporary material coat we take at birth and shed again when we die.
 It